SitaoLuan/When-Do-GNNs-Help/README.md

 d0 = 5
 d1 = 5
 ```
-The results are saved into the `csbmh_plots` folder and the generated data will be saved at `csbmh_plots/data`.
+The figures are saved into the `csbmh_plots` folder and the generated data will be saved at `csbmh_plots/data`.

 ## Performance Metrics on Real-world Datasets